 Our third stop was at a roadside café for a herbal tea.

 Muña tea on the left and a different herbal tea on the right

 From Arequipa’s 2,335 metre elevation, the road north rises up to the 4,915 metre high Mirador de los Andes before descending to Chivay’s 3,635 metres.
 Many people feel the effects of altitude sickness at Mirador de los Andes and the tour buses usually don’t stop for long.
-From Mirador de los Andes several volcanoes are visible including Misti, Chachani and Sabancaya.
-Sabancaya was quiet for now.
+From Mirador de los Andes several volcanoes are visible including Misti, Chachani and the smoking Sabancaya.

 At Mirador de los Andes signs point out volcanoes Misti and Chachani; hundreds of stone cairns surround the viewpoint